talorlik/ldap-2fa-on-k8s/application/README.md

 ## Prerequisites

 1. **Backend Infrastructure**: The backend infrastructure must be deployed first (see [backend_infra/README.md](../backend_infra/README.md))
+2. **Multi-Account Setup**:
+   - **Account A (State Account)**: Stores Terraform state in S3
+   - **Account B (Deployment Account)**: Contains application resources (ALB, Route53, etc.)
+   - GitHub Actions uses Account A role for backend access
+   - Terraform provider assumes Account B role for resource deployment
+3. **AWS SSO/OIDC**: Configured GitHub OIDC provider and IAM roles (see main [README.md](../README.md))
-2. **EKS Cluster**: The EKS cluster must be running with Auto Mode enabled
+4. **EKS Cluster**: The EKS cluster must be running with Auto Mode enabled
-3. **Route53 Hosted Zone**: Must already exist (the Route53 module is commented out, code uses data sources)
+5. **Route53 Hosted Zone**: Must already exist (the Route53 module is commented out, code uses data sources)
-4. **ACM Certificate**: Must already exist and be validated in the same region as the EKS cluster
+6. **ACM Certificate**: Must already exist and be validated in the same region as the EKS cluster
-5. **Domain Registration**: The domain name must be registered (can be with any registrar)
+7. **Domain Registration**: The domain name must be registered (can be with any registrar)
-6. **DNS Configuration**: After deployment, point your domain registrar's NS records to the Route53 name servers (output from data source)
+8. **DNS Configuration**: After deployment, point your domain registrar's NS records to the Route53 name servers (output from data source)
-7. **Environment Variables**: OpenLDAP passwords must be set via environment variables (see Configuration section)
+9. **Environment Variables**: OpenLDAP passwords must be set via environment variables (see Configuration section)

 ## Configuration